pofulu/sparkar-logger/README.md

 // If you don't enable the capability in Spark AR, you'll get an error in console but no message in Logger
 ```

-If you want to catch them, you need to write your own try/catch and log messages will Logger in script.
+If you want to catch them, you need to write your own try/catch and log messages with Logger in script.

 ```javascript
 try {